chaitanya-24/Machine-Learning-101/Deployment Steps/Azure_web_app_deployment.md

 ### **Conclusion**

 - The deployment process involves creating a Docker image, pushing it to the Azure Container Registry, and deploying it to an Azure Web App.
-- Following the steps outlined in the video allows for seamless deployment in Azure.